SerCom-KC/cartoon-network-schedule/next-showings.md

 12:30PM The Amazing World of Gumball - The Diet; The Cage
 03:15PM OK K.O.!
 Let's Be Heroes - Everybody Likes Rad?
 03:30PM OK K.O.!
 Let's Be Heroes - Parents Day; You Have To Care
+04:15PM The Amazing World of Gumball - The Mothers
+04:30PM The Amazing World of Gumball - The Procrastinators; The Shell
 05:15PM Craig of the Creek - Jessica Goes to the Creek
 05:30PM Craig of the Creek - The Curse; Dog Decider
 07:15PM We Bare Bears - Grizzly the Movie
-07:30PM We Bare Bears - Road Trip; Coffee Cave
+07:30PM We Bare Bears - Coffee Cave; Road Trip

 ### Saturday, June 16th
-06:00AM Apple & Onion - Apple's in Trouble; 4 on 1
+06:00AM Apple & Onion - 4 on 1; Apple's in Trouble
 06:30AM Apple & Onion - Hotdog's Movie Premiere; Bottle Catch
+07:00AM The Amazing World of Gumball - The Sorcerer; The Advice
+07:30AM The Amazing World of Gumball - The Signal; The Menu
+01:15PM The Amazing World of Gumball - The Parasite
+01:30PM The Amazing World of Gumball - The Love
-04:00PM The Powerpuff Girls - Ragnarock and Roll; Blundercup
+04:00PM The Powerpuff Girls - Blundercup; Ragnarock and Roll

 ### Sunday, June 17th
 06:00AM Clarence - Stump Brothers; Tree of Life